okonomichiyaki/supercat/010-F02-founder.md

 ## Act II

+✦ Can bot Influence a card with Armistice attached with enough agents to prevent a Rival from Securing it?

 ✦ Can bot Tax or Secure to cause the Commonwealth to contend a declared ambition?

 ✦ Can bot Build a Free building?